grodansparadis/vscp-doc-spec/vscp_websocket.md

 ```

-The sid received form the VSCP daemon is just there for convenience for clients that have hard to to create a 128 bit random number with enough entropy.
-If your client can come up with a good enough value you can use that value instead.
+The sid received form the websocket interface is just there for convenience for clients that have hard to to create a 128 bit random number with enough entropy.

 A client that want to create a new session should send an authentication message on the form